 Relief is subject to various conditions, for example that at least 10 per cent of the activity is transferred or the activity is continued by the transferee after the transfer.
-A further sale of a company, farm or other business that has been transferred to the next generation in a transaction enjoying change of generation relief leads to forfeiture of the relief and to a penalty payment if the sale occurs within five years of the purchase agreement or the tax assessment in which the relief was granted.
+A further sale of a company, farm or other business that has been transferred to the next generation in a transaction enjoying a change of generation relief leads to forfeiture of the relief and to a penalty payment if the sale occurs within five years of the purchase agreement or the tax assessment in which the relief was granted.
 Recent case law shows an increasing tendency to grant the relief only to the extent the company's assets are related to its business activities and to deny relief to the extent the assets are personal investments in nature.
-The tax provisions on change of generation transactions are a politically highly sensitive topic in Finland.9 v Property and transfer taxes
+The tax provisions on change of generation transactions are a politically highly sensitive topic in Finland.

+v Property and transfer taxes

 Owners of real property pay real estate tax, which is typically around 1 per cent of the value of the real estate per year.
 In March 2022 the Ministry of Finance published a report based on which the property tax is to be reformed so that in the future the amount of tax will be better linked to the value of the property.
-When acquiring real estate, a transfer tax of 4 per cent is payable by the purchaser.
-The transfer tax rate applicable to housing and real estate companies is 2 per cent, in which case the tax base also includes certain loans of the company, and 1.6 per cent for other shares.
-No transfer tax is generally payable on listed shares or assets received as a gift or inheritance.
+However, the reform has not progressed due to the rising costs of housing and the uncertain economic situation.

-are fulfilled have been used to create an interim ownerless period and thus defer the payment of inheritance tax.
+Wills may be, partially because of their flexibility, an attractive tool for inheritance tax planning.
+For example, suspensive conditions that give ownership rights to the beneficiary only after certain conditions are fulfilled have been used to create an interim ownerless period and thus defer the payment of inheritance tax.
 This strategy has obvious pitfalls.

-9 One common argument against taxes on inheritances is that they endanger the prerequisites to continue a business, especially where the transferred business has no liquid assets that could be used to pay the tax due.
+One common argument against taxes on inheritances is that they endanger the prerequisites to continue a business, especially where the transferred business has no liquid assets that could be used to pay the tax due.